Running the server¶

 - an URL

 - a timer to tell how much time the dashboard should be displayed

 - a timer to tell how much time the dashboard should be delayed before displayed once ready

 - a viewport size (see Viewport).

-The timer is optional but it doesn’t make sense to omit it if you have several dashboards in a group.
+The first timer (timeout) is optional but it doesn’t make sense to omit it if you have several dashboards in a group.
 Without it, once the dashboard is displayed, the next one will never be displayed unless you remove or modify the current one.